Associate Dean of Graduate Studies; Professor of Political Science, Public Policy and Urban Affairs

-A widely-cited scholar of Urban Affairs, Prof. Vicino specializes in the political economy of cities and suburbs, focusing on issues of metropolitan development, housing, and demographic analysis.
-He is the author of the five books, including: Suburban Crossroads: The Fight for Local Control of Immigration Policy (2013) and Transforming Race and Class in Suburbia: Decline in Metropolitan Baltimore (2008) and co-author of Global Migration: The Basics (2014) as well as the bestselling book Cities and Suburbs: New Metropolitan Realities in the US (2010).
-Most recently, he is the co-editor, with Bernadette Hanlon, of the book The Routledge Companion to the Suburbs (2019).
+An internationally-recognized scholar of urban affairs, Dr. Vicino specializes in the political economy of cities and suburbs, focusing on issues of metropolitan development, housing, and demographic analysis.
+He is the author or editor of five books, including the bestselling book Cities and Suburbs: New Metropolitan Realities in the US.
 He has also published numerous book chapters, essays, reviews, and research articles in leading peer-reviewed journals.
 He serves on various editorial boards including the Journal of Race, Ethnicity and the City and Urban Planning.
-Currently, he serves as Chair of the Governing Board and Chief Executive Officer of the Urban Affairs Association.

-- Chair of the Governing Board and Chief Executive Officer of the Urban Affairs Association, 2020 – present.
+- Chair of the Governing Board and Chief Executive Officer of the Urban Affairs Association, 2020 – 2022.

 - Fulbright U.S. Scholar to Brazil, 2014.